BACK

 More Space Needed In This Beautiful Cape Cod

-Our clients needed dedicated work space that didn’t intrude on their private bedrooms, and with both parents working from home and children to consider, space on the main floor was limited.
-Our designers needed to find a way to gain more space without changing the footprint of the home through a novel idea on the upper level.
-The result was a home that carried the quaint footprint and details of a Cape Cod with the space and layout of a totally reimagined home.
+Our clients needed a dedicated workspace that didn’t intrude on their private bedrooms, and with both parents working from home and children to consider, space on the main floor was maxed out.
+Our designers needed to find a way to gain more space without changing the footprint of the home through a novel idea on how to transform the upper level.
+The result was a home that carries the quaint footprint and details of a Cape Cod with the space and layout of a totally reimagined home.

 How A Dormer Reshaped An Entire House